Umzumbe: Geography

-It lies on the R102 to Hibberdene and Durban to the north and Port Shepstone to the south.

 Recreational areas

-Umzumbe has one beach, the Umzumbe Beach which is a Blue Flag Beach.
-Nearby and larger beaches within the Lower South Coast include Hibberdene, Ramsgate, St Michael's-on-Sea, Uvongo, Margate and Marina Beach.
+Umzumbe Beach, the main beach of Umzumbe, has been accredited as a Blue Flag Beach.
+However, there are larger beaches in the greater vicinity of the Lower South Coast are also found in Hibberdene, Ramsgate, St Michael's-on-Sea, Uvongo and Margate.

 Another recreational area is the Umzumbe Surf Camp.

 Spearfishing

 Spearfishing is popular in Umzumbe as the Umzumbe point is the most prominent tip south of Hibberdene.
 It is a prime area for garrick and brusher.